cpittet/Weather_monitoring/README.md

 Weather station using Raspberry Pi SenseHat sensor to collect data (temperature, humidity, pressure) and analyze / visualize them.

 ## Context
-- 1x Raspberry Pi 3 B+ : runs a docker container which runs a python scripts that collects the data every hour.
-Then the Raspberry send them to the second Raspberry every 6 hours.
+- 1x Raspberry Pi 3 B+ : runs a python scripts that collects the data every hour.
+Then the Raspberry send them to the InfluxDB server on the other Raspberry every 6 hours.

 - 1x Raspberry Pi 4 B : runs an InfluxDB docker container which receives the data collected.